isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

 		<p>With NLB Mobile, you can enjoy these services while you are on the move or even from the comfort of your own home:</p>
 		<p><strong>Borrow and read / listen</strong></p>
 		<ul>
-		<li>Borrow eBooks and eAudiobooks and read / listen to them online</li>
+		<li>Borrow eBooks and Audiobooks and read / listen to them online</li>
 		<li>Read eMagazines and eNewspapers</li>
 		<li>Borrow library items with the app instead of at the borrowing stations</li>
 		</ul>